 Traveling can get SUPER expensive.
 Expenses like food, fees, and transportation add up fast.
 I always leave a little extra wiggle room in my budget when I travel, but I have been focusing on cutting costs and finding cheaper ways to do things (aren’t we all?).
-Since it is now officially summer and most people go on summer vacations, I wanted to share with you the ways I save money on travel.
+Before you book your next trip, make sure to check out the ways I save money on travel.

 1. Use a Travel Credit Card

 I know some people do not use credit cards but I have the Capital One Venture card and I absolutely love it.
 I love that it is not tied to a specific airline or hotel so I can use the points for any travel expense.
-I currently have $1,008 in travel rewards (I have been saving for a while) and I haven’t decided yet how I will use them.
+I currently have $1,400 in travel rewards (I have been saving for a while) and I haven’t decided yet how I will use them.
 I will keep you posted!
 For more information on how to choose a travel credit card check out my guest post on The Eclectic Voyager.
+There are some great options for travel hacking that I will definitely look into soon.
+My friend Ellie Mondelli has a great post on what credit card she is using for travel hacking.

 2. Track Flights